by ALEC SMART

 These were: Ovation of the Seas (left Sydney March 11, returned March 18); Voyager of the Seas (left Sydney Feb 25, returned March 7, then departed the same day with new passengers, returning March 18); and Celebrity Solstice (left Auckland March 10, arrived in Sydney March 20).

 It has now been revealed that Voyager of the Seas had a 66-year-old South Australian man aboard who was sick with covid-19 on the second of its two treks.
-Seven passengers have since tested positive for the virus.
+34 passengers have since tested positive for the virus.
 Celebrity Solstice’s covid-19 infected passenger boarded in Auckland before mingling with fellow cruisers.
+12 more passengers were later tested positive for the virus.

 Many countries are now refusing entry to cruise ships.
 This came about after the infection of 712 people on the Diamond Princess – also owned by Princess Cruises – in February demonstrated how quickly a contagion can spread aboard a multi-storey leisure ship.
 Canada and Singapore have since banned entry to all cruise ships, dubbed ‘floating petri dishes’, while Thailand and Vietnam only admit vessels after strict assessments.